-The link between traumatic brain injury and problematic alcohol use that either precedes or continues post a traumatic brain injury is well documented in the literature.
+The link between TBI and problematic alcohol use that either precedes or continues post TBI is well documented in the literature.
 Recently, due to the national rise in overdoses related to opioids alone, or in combination with other substances, a similar pattern is observed by both addiction and brain injury professionals and researchers.
-Individuals who use opioids post a traumatic brain injury, commonly prescribed for post injury pain, can initiate individuals into problematic use.
-Likewise, individuals who survive overdose or multiple overdoses are at risk for acquired brain injury.
+Individuals who use opioids post TBI, commonly prescribed for post injury pain, can initiate individuals into problematic use.
+Likewise, individuals who survive overdose or multiple overdoses are more likely to experience acquired brain injury.
 Reports from professionals and family members alike suggest that many who survive an overdose or a series of nonfatal overdoses experience cognitive, physical and behavioral challenges common after TBI.
-This training will discuss how these challenges can pose barriers to successful placement and sustained employment success and how employment professionals can incorporate brain injury informed strategies and techniques to enhance recovery for both brain injury and substance use related challenges.
+This training will discuss how these challenges can pose obstacles to successful placement and sustained employment success and how employment professionals can incorporate brain injury informed strategies and techniques to enhance recovery for both brain injury and substance use related challenges.

 View Recording and Supporting Materials Here